NikkiWines/WUSTL-ProjectsRepository/CSE231S-ParallelComputing/README.md

 HW3: This assignment involves writing sequential and parallel code to solve the N-Queens problem using backtrack recursion.

-HW4: This assignment involves implementing map reduce in a friends-of-friends social situation (WIP).
+HW4: This assignment involves implementing map reduce function for a friends-of-friends social situation.

+HW5: This assignment involves using threads and frameworks to impelement sequential, divide-and-conquer, and parallel versions of nucleobase counting methods and quicksort.
+Additionally, I created async and finish constructs, first using threads, and then using frameworks.